xiaoyeziji/ide/intl.en-US/User Guide/Data development/Scheduling Configuration/Dependencies.md

 A: Because the search function is based on the submitted node information.
 If the output name of node B is deleted after the successful submission of node B and not submitted to the scheduling system, then the deleted output name of node B can still be found on node A.

-Q: There are three tasks A, B, and C. How do I implement the task flow of A-\>B-\>C once an hour \(After A is completed, execute B, after B is completed, execute C\)?
+Q: If I have three tasks A, B, and C, how do I implement the task flow of A-\>B-\>C once an hour \(After A is completed, execute B, after B is completed, execute C\)?

 A: The dependency of A, B, and C is set to the output of A as the input of B, the output of B is the input of C, also the scheduling periods of A, B, and C are set to hours.